Teuze/diceware-bash/README.md

-diceware.sh - a tool to select random words from a source, to generate a strong passphrase
+Shuffle - a tool to select random words from a source, to generate a strong passphrase

 ## Usage
 ```
-./diceware.sh source.txt [selection_count]
+# ./diceware.sh source.txt [selection_count]

-# e.g.
-./diceware.sh wutheringheights.txt 7
+./diceware.sh sherlock-holmes-adventures.txt 7
 ```

 See [Project Gutenberg most popular](http://www.gutenberg.org/ebooks/search/%3Fsort_order%3Ddownloads) for some good sources.

 ## Credits

+Forked from James Barwells repository.

 Inspired by and lifted from:
 * [Passphrases That You Can Memorize — But That Even the NSA Can't Guess](https://theintercept.com/2015/03/26/passphrases-can-memorize-attackers-cant-guess/) by Micah Lee